Half Written Story

-Half Written Story is the second extended play (EP) by American singer and songwriter Hailee Steinfeld, released on May 8, 2020, through Republic Records.
-It is considered the first half of a two-piece project, being supplemented by her upcoming third EP that was initially scheduled to be released in summer 2020.
-Also, it is Steinfeld's first release since her debut EP Haiz in November 2015.
-The EP is supported by two singles, "Wrong Direction" and "I Love You's".
+Half Written Story is the second extended play (EP) by American singer Hailee Steinfeld, released on May 8, 2020, through Republic Records.
+The pop EP is Steinfeld's first release since her debut EP Haiz in November 2015.
+It was initially intended to be the first half of a two-part project, but the idea was later scrapped.
+The EP was recorded from January 2017 to April 2020, and was produced by Koz, David Stewart, D'Mile, and the 23rd.

+The EP was preceded by two singles, "Wrong Direction" and "I Love You's".
+"Wrong Direction" peaked within the top 10 of the Official Aotearoa Music Charts in New Zealand and was certified Gold in Brazil and Canada.
+"I Love You's" was less successful, peaking at number 14 on the chart.
+Upon its release, the EP garnered a mixed reception from music critics, but would peak within the top 10 of the Billboard Heatseekers Albums chart, with a position at number 3.

 Background and recording

 After the release of Haiz, Steinfeld began recording new music for an album project in January 2017 while filming Pitch Perfect 3.
 That year, Steinfeld released the singles "Most Girls" and "Let Me Go" that were intended to be a part of the album.
 In March 2018, Steinfeld confirmed that she was finishing her album and intended to release it in 2018.
 The following December, after the album wasn't released, Steinfeld confirmed that after finishing filming Dickinson in January 2019, she would be "finishing what [she] started" with her music and releasing the album in 2019.

 On March 26, 2020, it was reported that Steinfeld would release a two-part project in 2020 with the first part being released on May 1, 2020.
 Steinfeld later announced on April 24, 2020 that the project's first part's release was being pushed to May 8, 2020, due to her needing more time to perfect it.
 The project's first part was finished that month.
 On April 27, 2020, Steinfeld announced that the project's first part would be called Half Written Story as well as revealing its cover art and track list.
-The EP got its name from a lyrics in "Your Name Hurts" saying "we're a half-written story without any ending" and "this half-written story is horror at best".
+The EP got its name from lyrics in "Your Name Hurts" saying "we're a half-written story without any ending" and "this half-written story is horror at best".